 So, when I was sure that they really spoke Chinese I said the most basic things, like “What do you want to drink?” – 你想喝什麽？ and “Where in China do you come from?” – 你在中國哪裏？

-The Chinese people I met appreciated my effort to learn their language and that feels good.
+The Chinese people I met appreciated my effort to learn their language and that felt good.

 Before I started my studies, I played way too much computer games.
-On some days I haven’t really done anything else than playing my game league of legends!
+On some days I did not really do anything else than playing my favorite game League of Legends!

-Especially on these days, I realized how good it feels to still do something I consider as useful.
+Especially on these days, I realized how good it feels to still do something I consider to be useful.

 Number two: Learning is just interesting!

-My father often told me, “whatever you do, at some point it gets interesting, if you understand more and more.
-He says this with a background in as a doctor and passionate scientist and I can confirm for myself, this definitely relates to learning new languages as well!
+My father often told me, “whatever you do, at some point it gets interesting, when you understand more and more.
+He said this with a background in as a doctor and passionate scientist and I can confirm for myself that this definitely holds true for learning new languages as well!

-After time, I became fascinated by some really nerdy details, for example there are characters which have been forbidden, because they are part of the real name of Chinese emperors.
+After some time, I became fascinated by some really nerdy details, for example there are characters which have been forbidden because they are part of the real name of Chinese emperors.

-With this knowledge, you can date old texts a little bid better.
-If don’t know if you care about that, and in the beginning I certainly wasn’t interested into anything related to classical Chinese, but now I think this is amazingly cool!
+With this knowledge, you can figure out dates of old texts a little bit better.
+I don’t know if you care about that and in the beginning I certainly was not interested into anything related to classical Chinese but now I think this is amazingly cool!

 Learning a foreign language makes me curious to get to know the country behind it even more.

 For example, in my first half a year learning Chinese at home, I read five books about China.
-I came to that relatively high number for myself, because I had got a lot of time and no pressure.
-In contrary to a forceful environment like at school, I was free to read or not, and I did.
+I reached that relatively high number because I had got a lot of time and no pressure.
+In contrast to a more forceful environment like at school, I was free to read or not, and I did.

-There was a synergy between learning Chinese, learning about China and exchange with my language partner.
-I ended up backpacking a month in China just before my Sinology studies began, which I decided to enroll during this six-month learning process.
+There was a synergy between learning Chinese, learning about China and having exchanges with my language partner.
+I ended up backpacking a month in China just before my Sinology studies began which I decided to enroll in during this six-month learning process.

 In my Sinology-course at University, we must learn Chinese.
 This is one of the key competences.

-Of course, it is possible to learn from other cultures without knowledge of their language, but how much bigger might the understanding be?
+Of course, it is possible to learn from other cultures without knowledge of their language but how much bigger may the understanding be?

-For example, Chinese characters sometimes give clue how they are meant.
+For example, Chinese characters sometimes give clues how they are meant to be understood.
 Look at the word “culture” – in English and German, this word has Latin roots from the word “colere” – and means foster, inhabit, or cultivate.
-This etymological association is closer to agriculture, but for Chinese it’s a completely different story.
+This etymological association is closer to agriculture but for Chinese it’s a completely different story.

 The Chinese translation is „文化“, wén huà.
-First component meant in ancient times something like letters, writing, literature, literacy, depending on the context.
+The first component meant in ancient times something like letters, writing, literature, literacy, depending on the context.

 化“, huà means development or something like transformation.